 Tuners always act on a large region within the cavity and are therefore not capable to reach high local precision.
-Final results were gained by manipulating the g/L ratio.
+Final re-sults were gained by manipulating the g/L ratio.
 This means, that the lengths of different drift tubes have to be changed.
-This was possible with the dummy drift tube structure that was installed in the beginning.
-With this technique the local gap voltages can be in general varied up to $\pm 20\%$ - towards the cavity ends.
+This was possible with the dummy drift tube structure that to feasible.
+The two main outer cylinders and the intertank section have been already manufactured and tested in 2012.